matthewfritz/node-html-to-image/README.md

 <h1 align="center">Welcome to node-html-to-image 🌄</h1>

 **NOTE**: I forked this from [frinyvonnick/node-html-to-image](https://github.com/frinyvonnick/node-html-to-image) for the express purpose of refactoring the concurrency and Puppeteer clustering functionality.

 My fork is intended to allow the calling logic / service to have greater control over the Puppeteer operations and not auto-terminate clusters and processes to promote reuse in distributed environments.
+It is also intended to have parity with the way the original package functions by default even if the concurrency updates are not being leveraged.

 -- [matthewfritz](https://github.com/matthewfritz)